As long as you get the equipment within the bull’s-eye (range) you can achieve a proper and efficient bicycle fit.

 This is because the foot wants to be tilted and is not the fault of the cleat.
 Cleat Wedges are needed here because they allow the foot to connect at its natural tilt or angle.
 If you have Speedplay pedals look at the cleat and the inner circle for wear.
 You will almost always see more wear near the outer part of the circle because 87% of the world’s physique is this way.
 The clinical term for this is Varus.

-BikeFit originated both Cleat Wedges and cheap lasix for dogs to help address the aforementioned issues.
+BikeFit originated both Cleat Wedges and cheap lasix online to help address the aforementioned issues.
 ITS Wedges go inside the shoe, under your shoe’s insole and beneath the ball of your foot as shown in the Illustration 19.

 Based on our years of experience we have found that Cleat Wedges should be the primary wedging option followed by ITS Wedges.
 There are several reasons for this including the amount of space in the toe box of the shoe and the fixed position and connection that Cleat Wedges enable.
 Some fitters may even use ITS Wedges as a way to determine if angling/tilting the foot is more comfortable without having to take off the cleat as required by Cleat Wedges.
 However, once the comfort is confirmed the first choice to correct your foot’s natural angle/tilt is almost always Cleat Wedges.